 The reasons to own a female over a male are overwhelming.
 But If you are planning to own a Rottweiler be it a male or female, the truth is, that just like human children, dogs also need rules to follow that they understand.
 They need to be taught proper behaviour for all situations.
 Firm but fair is my motto.

 Keep in mind a female will come in season between 9-12 months, and than 6 monthly, so during this time, keep her away males.
-Desex only after your female is mature enough, normally 18 to 24 months of age is best, despite what the vet will tell you. (this is how they make their living)
+De sex only after your female is mature enough, and if you have to, otherwise we do not recommend it.
+Normally best time is 18 to 24 months of age despite what the vet will tell you. (this is how they make their living)

-Most important, seek out a breeder you feel comfortable with and they in turn should work with you to help you choose the best, correct pup for your needs, not the breeders.
-All breeders are happy to make a sale and sell their puppies, but the question you as the potential buyer need to ask yourself is this..
+Most important, seek out a breeder you feel comfortable with and they in turn should work with you to help you choose the best, correct pup for your needs.
+All breeders are happy to make a sale and sell their puppies, but ask yourself this simple question.